thefluidxyz/package/docs/sdk/lib-base.readablefluid.gettotal.md

 ## ReadableFluid.getTotal() method

-Get the total amount of collateral and debt in the Liquity system.
+Get the total amount of collateral and debt in the Fluid system.

 <b>Signature:</b>